 During the time of ovulation or just one day before ovulation, the levels of estrogen in the body elevate to high levels.
 This leads to the excessive production of mucus in the body.
 This mucus production is more than 25 times when compared to the normal mucus production in a woman’s body.

-This mucus facilitates the easy passage of the ovum or egg through the vaginal canal when the ovum is not fertilized by a sperm.
+This mucus facilitates the easy passage of the ovum or egg through the genital canal when the ovum is not fertilized by a sperm.
 This mucus produced during ovulation is seen as a clear watery discharge.
 It is completely odorless just like water.

 Is clear watery discharge sign of pregnancy?